 What is cystoscopy?

-Cystoscopy is a diagnostic procedure that allows the doctor to directly examine the urinary tract, particularly the bladder, the urethra, and the openings to the ureters.
+Cystoscopy is a diagnostic procedure that allows the physician to directly examine the urinary tract, particularly the bladder, the urethra, and the openings to the ureters.
 Cystoscopy can assist in identifying problems with the urinary tract, such as early signs of cancer, infection, strictures (narrowing), obstruction, and bleeding.

 Internally, a healthy urinary tract appears pink and smooth, with a moist mucosal lining.
 Some medical conditions may change the appearance of the lower urinary tract or cause bleeding.
 Other conditions may cause narrowing of the urethra, making it difficult for urine to empty from the bladder.
 Additionally, some diseases of the bladder may cause changes in its size, shape, position, and stability.
-Cystoscopy allows the doctor to examine these structures in great detail, take pictures, and obtain a biopsy.
+Cystoscopy allows the physician to examine these structures in great detail, take pictures, and obtain a biopsy.
 It may be used to perform therapeutic procedures if necessary, such as removal of stones.

 Other related procedures that may be used to diagnose problems of the urinary tract include kidney, ureters, and bladder (KUB) X-ray, computed tomography (CT scan) of the kidneys, cystometry, cystography, retrograde cystography, and pyelogram (antegrade, intravenous, or retrograde).
 Please see these procedures for additional information.